prajaktakinare0-cell/academic-record-management-system/README.md

 # Academic Record Management System

 ## Project Description
-Academic Record Management System is a Linus Bash Shell project used to manage student academic records through terminal
+The Academic Record Management System is a Linux Bash Shell project used to manage student academic records through the terminal

 ## Features
 - Add Student Record